RedTint/node-web-project-template/README.md

 # Repository Maintenance Tasks

 - [x] Define Purpose of Repository
-- [ ] Define Libraries used
-- [ ] Define Project Structure / Architecture
+- [x] Define Dependencies
-- [ ] Create a Diagram for the structure of this template (based on Componenet Laters - separation of concerns)
+- [ ] Create a Diagram for the structure of this template
 - [x] Define 'How to Setup'
 - [x] Define 'How to Run'